Linabousbih/ecs-challenge/README.md

 # If a swap results in a better match, we perform the swap.
 This process is iterative and helps fine-tune the initial assignments.

 # --------------------------------------
-# Part 3: Swapping Phase
-# --------------------------------------

-# In a second round, we iterate over pairs of posters and evaluate whether swapping one judge from each poster improves the combined match score.
-# If a swap results in a better match, we perform the swap.
-This process is iterative and helps fine-tune the initial assignments.

-# --------------------------------------
 # Part 4: Data Storage and Access
 # --------------------------------------